sciensoft/fluenttests/README.md

 ## Features

-- Several methods to valid strings, floats, and integers;
+- Several methods to valid strings, floats, and integers
 - Methods to validate structs and interfaces members

 ### Roadmap

 - Support to `complex64`, and `complex128` types
-- Add more auxiliary methods
+- Add more auxiliary methods for strings, floats, and integers
+- Add asynchronous test support
+- Support for test panic

 ## Contributions